nanuc/laravel-track/README.md

 ### Goals
 Set reached goals with `Tracker::goal('goalName');`.
 You don't need to define the goals - they will be created on the first use.

+If the route where you attach a goal is not tracked (e.g. in Livewire routes) the goal will be attached to the last known page view for this visitor.

 ### Page name
 As Laravel Livewire uses the same routes for different actions it might be useful to give a page a name.
 You can do this with `Tracker::page('pageName');`.